vittorioromeo/bcs_thesis/source/30_ecst/95_appendix.md

 Breadth-first traversal is easy to implement using mutable data structures:

-* A queue is used to keep track of the nodes that need to be explored.
+* A queue is used to keep track of the nodes that need to be explored;

     * Unmarked neighbors of the node currently being explored are enqueued for future traversal.